mynew4/cmangos-docs-wiki/WorldDB_structure/spell_script_target.md

 #### inverseEffectMask

-A mask value defining if the target is only applicable for specifiq effect indexes by the spell.
+A mask value defining if the target is only applicable for specifiq effect indexes by the spell.<br>
-This is an inverseMask, so you need to filter effects for which you don't want the target to be valid.
+This is an inverseMask, so you need to filter effects for which you don't want the target to be valid.<br>
 The mask is 1 << EffectIndex (EffectIndex going from 0 to 2)

-Example:
+Example:<br>
-(Spell, 1, NpcA, 2^0), -- NpcA will NOT be chosen for spell-effect 0, so it will be chosen for effects 1 or 2 (Spell, 1, NpcB, 2^1|2^2), -- NpcB will NOT be chosen for spell-effects 1, 2, so it will be chosen for effect 0.
+(Spell, 1, NpcA, 2^0), -- NpcA will NOT be chosen for spell-effect 0, so it will be chosen for effects 1 or 2<br>
+(Spell, 1, NpcB, 2^1|2^2), -- NpcB will NOT be chosen for spell-effects 1, 2, so it will be chosen for effect 0.

 So with this we can define targets for a spell (assuming that the targets for the effects can make use of spell\_script\_target!) in a way that Effect0 will hit NpcB, and Effect1,2 will hit NpcA